BERLIN - The significance of international sanctions on Iran took on

 sources, and to put downward price pressure on the remaining Iranian

 The next step in ratcheting up the oil sanctions

-pressure on Iran will concern the vital East Asian and Indian
+pressure on Iran will be the vital Asian and Indian markets.
+The Saudis

-The Saudis have agreed to supply 4 million barrels more to India
+have agreed to supply 4 million barrels more to India in January, about

-in January – about a 23-24% increase, which is designed to replace Iranian oil.
+a 23-24% increase, which is designed to replace Iranian oil.
+Indian

-Indian Foreign Minister S.M.
-Krishna, however, gave no indication that his
+Foreign Minister SM Krishna, however, gave no indication of reducing his

-country would reduce its import of Iranian crude oil during his visit to Israel
+country's import of Iranian crude oil during his visit this week to